YottaDB/YDBDoc/ProgGuide/triggers.rst

 Other Utilities
 ++++++++++++++++

-During MUPIP INTEG, REORG and BACKUP (including -BYTESTREAM), YottaDB/GT.M treats trigger definitions just as it treats any normal global node.
+During MUPIP INTEG, REORG and BACKUP (including -BYTESTREAM), YottaDB treats trigger definitions just as it treats any normal global node.

 Because they are designed as state capture and [re]establishment facilities, MUPIP EXTRACT does not extract trigger definitions and MUPIP LOAD doesn't restore trigger definitions or invoke any triggers.
 While you can construct input for MUPIP LOAD which bypasses triggers, there is no way for M code itself to bypass an existing trigger, except by using a GT.CM configuration.
 The $ZTRIGGER() function permits M code to modify the triggers, add/delete/change, across all regions, excluding those served by GT.CM.
 However, those actions affect all processes updating the node associated with any trigger.
-Like MUPIP EXTRACT and LOAD, the ^%GI and ^%GO M utility programs do not extract and load YottaDB/GT.M trigger definitions.
+Like MUPIP EXTRACT and LOAD, the ^%GI and ^%GO M utility programs do not extract and load YottaDB trigger definitions.
 Unlike MUPIP LOAD, ^%GI invokes triggers just like any other M code, which may yield results other than those expected or intended.

 ------------------------------------------------
 Triggers in Journaling and Database Replication
 ------------------------------------------------

-YottaDB/GT.M handles "trigger definitions" and "triggered updates" differently.
+YottaDB handles "trigger definitions" and "triggered updates" differently.

 * Trigger definition changes appear in both journal files and replication streams so the definitions propagate to recovered and replicated databases.
 * Triggered updates appear in the journal file, since MUPIP JOURNAL RECOVER/ROLLBACK to not invoke triggers.
 However, they do not appear in the replication stream since the Update Process on a replicating instance apply triggers and process their logic.